nstjuliana/DreamUp/_docs/game-manifest-schema.md

       ]
     }
   ],
+  "gameplayDuration": 30000,
+  "gameplayGoal": "Click the cookie as many times as possible to maximize score", "aiDecisionInterval": 1000,
   "notes": "No explicit start button - game starts immediately.
 Main interaction is clicking the cookie."
 }
 ```